O'Brien-class destroyer: USS Ericsson (DD-56)

 USS Ericsson (Destroyer No. 56/DD-56) was laid down by the New York Shipbuilding of Camden, New Jersey, in November 1913 and launched in August of the following year.
 The ship was the second U.S. Navy vessel named in honor of John Ericsson, the Swedish-born builder of the ironclad warship USS Monitor during the American Civil War.

 After Ericsson's May 1916 commissioning, she sailed off the east coast and in the Caribbean.
-She was one of the U.S. destroyers sent out to rescue survivors from five victims of German submarine U-53 off the Lightship Nantucket in October 1916, and carried 81 passengers from a sunken British ocean liner to Newport, Rhode Island.
+She was one of the U.S. destroyers sent out to rescue survivors from five victims of the German submarine U-53 off the Lightship Nantucket in October 1916, and carried 81 passengers from a sunken British ocean liner to Newport, Rhode Island.
 After the United States entered World War I in April 1917, Ericsson was part of the first U.S. destroyer squadron sent overseas.
 Patrolling the Irish Sea out of Queenstown, Ireland, Ericsson made several unsuccessful attacks on U-boats, and rescued survivors of several ships sunk by the German craft.

 Upon returning to the United States after the war, Ericsson conducted operations with the destroyers of the Atlantic Fleet until August 1919, when she was placed in reserve, still in commission.
 After a brief stint of operations in mid 1921, she was placed in reserve until she was decommissioned at Philadelphia in June 1922.
 In June 1924, Ericsson was transferred to the United States Coast Guard to help enforce Prohibition as a part of the "Rum Patrol".
 She operated under the name USCGC Ericsson (CG-5) until May 1932, when she was returned to the Navy.
 She was sold for scrap in August 1934.